Spiti & Pangi Valley

 Category Details

-Best travel time Mid-May to mid-October – when the mountain passes are open and roads are accessible
+Best Travel Time Mid-May to mid-October – mountain passes are open and roads are accessible

-Duration 17 travel days, approx. 13 riding days (including acclimatization and rest days)
+Duration 17 travel days, approx. 13 riding days (including acclimatization & rest days)

-Daily stages 120–260 km per day, depending on the route
+Daily Rides Approx. 120–260 km per day, depending on the route section

-Road conditions A mix of well-paved roads and rough, partly unpaved mountain tracks
+Road Conditions Mix of well-paved roads and rough, partly unpaved tracks

-Rider skill For Himalaya-experienced riders or adventurous newcomers with steady nerves in Indian traffic
+Riding Skills Suitable for Himalaya-experienced riders or adventurous newcomers with steady nerves for the Indian traffic.
+Suitable for pillion passengers.

 Accommodation 16 nights in the best available hotels, lodges, and guesthouses